anhtuank7c/learn-python/README.md

 days_of_week = {"Mon", "Tue"} # {'Tue', 'Mon'}

+# Note elements of a set have to be immutable.
-# ints, floats, string and tuples, frozenset can be using within set
+# Immutable types include ints, floats, strings, tuples, frozensets.
 # other data types will raise error TypeError: unhashable type
 new_set = {[1, 2]} # TypeError: unhashable type: 'list'
 new_set = {{"foo": "bar"}} # TypeError: unhashable type: 'dict'